sandervandevelde/proefrit/README.md

 Please make sure that the filename is in the right format: devicetype_manufacturer_model.zip

-An example ZIP file can be found on the Github repository, in the folder ( [/device templates] ).
+An example ZIP file can be found on the Github repository, in the folder [device templates](https://github.com/tmnl-iot/proefrit/tree/master/device%20templates).

 Specific details on how to create your own device and service templates can be found in Huawei IoT Platform Interworking Guide for NB-IoT.doc (available in the repository)